 - Broker fees are often non-refundable even if you cancel your coverage.
 Refer to your broker fee agreement to see if your broker fee is non-refundable.
 However, you may be entitled to a full refund of a broker fee if your broker acted incompetently or dishonestly.
 Unresolved disputes over non-refunded broker fees can be forwarded to the Department of Insurance for review.

 - You are entitled to obtain and keep a completed copy of this disclosure and any broker fee agreement you sign.

 - Your broker may receive commission from insurance company(ies) for placing your insurance.
 This commission may be paid to your broker by the insurance company(ies) in addition to any broker fee you pay.

 - If you will be paying your premium in installments to a finance company, by law you must receive a copy of a premium finance disclosure and agreement.
 Be sure to obtain and read those documents before signing a premium finance agreement.
 Also, ask the broker if the insurer offers its own installment payment plan.
 Insurer installment plans are often cheaper than premium financing through a separate premium finance company.

-- If your broker is placing automobile coverage, your broker must provide you with a copy of the current Department of Insurance pamphlet Automobile Insurance.
-Also, if your broker is placing residential coverage, your broker must provide you with a copy of the current Department of Insurance pamphlet Residential Insurance.
+- If your broker is placing automobile coverage, your broker must provide you with a copy of the current Department of Insurance Automobile Insurance pamphlet.
+If your broker is placing residential coverage, your broker must provide you with a copy of the current Department of Insurance Residential Insurance pamphlet.
 By signing this disclosure you acknowledge receipt of the appropriate pamphlet(s).